 YWCA – Women in Transition

 Events.
 Outreach and Social Justice events hosted by the parish and friends.
 Check back for updates.

-- Room in the Inn: Volunteer Call and Pre-Season Event, November 29.
-On each Wednesday evening from December 6 through March 28, St. Peter’s will participate in Room in the Inn (RITI) by providing a warm, welcoming place where twelve neighbors can share a meal and sleep in our Parish Hall.
-To get involved and sign-up for the kickoff dinner, contact RITI Parish Coordinator, Bert Miano by e-mail or 205-222-7527.
+- Room in the Inn hosted at St. Peter’s: December – March.
+On each Wednesday evening from December 6 through March, St. Peter’s participates in Urban Ministry Center’s Room in the Inn (RITI) program by providing a warm, welcoming place where twelve neighbors can share a meal and sleep in our Parish Hall.
+To learn more and serve in a variety of important ways, contact RITI Parish Coordinator, Bert Miano (email@example.com, 205-222-7527).

 News.
 News services, articles, and occasional messages from the Clergy and Lay Leadership about the mission and ministry of the Church, including examples of Outreach and Social Justice.

 - St. Peter’s eNews – Subscribe for weekly notice of parish worship offerings, programs, and events.

 - Diocese of North Carolina News – Important information from Diocesan House and our Bishops.